THE "GET BACK" SESSIONS

-These stampers were used in November 1974 for a release on black vinyl, colored TMOQ-smokin’ pig label, and again in 1983, with a new insert cover, on black vinyl and colored TMOQ-smokin' pig label.
+These stampers were used in November 1974 for a release on black vinyl, colored TMOQ-smokin’ pig label, and again in 1983, with a new insert cover, on black vinyl with colored TMOQ-smokin' pig labels.

 INTEREST.
 Not as interesting as the first TMOQ release, but the pressings from early 1973 in colored vinyl retain some interest. ***/*

 THE WIZARDO ISSUES

-Wizardo records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
-It is taken from a TMOQ record in noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let it be abruptly interrupted after 2:48.
+Wizardo Records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
+It is taken from a TMOQ record with noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let It Be abruptly interrupted after 2:48.
 Three issues have been seen:

-1. spring to late 1976. insert numbered WRMB 320, printed in pink or white paper, yellow / green El' Wizardo label with multicolored vinyl or red Wizardo Re-issue series or Cat'n'Dog labels with black vinyl (this last one was released in late 1976).
+Spring to late 1976.
+Insert numbered WRMB 320, printed on pink or white paper, yellow / green El' Wizardo labels with multicolored vinyl or red Wizardo Re-issue series or Cat'n'Dog labels on black vinyl (this last one was released in late 1976)).

-3. 1977.
-New stampers with WRMB-352 scratched and the TMOQ-smokin' pig record number 73201 added, insert reproducing the Lemon Record "rooftop" cover, green "Von Grossenshush" label with fake titles in German language.
+1977.
+New stampers were cut, with WRMB-352 scratched and the TMOQ-smokin' pig record number 73201 added, insert reproducing the Lemon Record "rooftop" cover, green "Von Grossenshush" labels with fake titles in German language.

 INTEREST.
-The Wizardo versions in colored and multicolored vinyl have a good collectible value ***.
+The Wizardo versions on colored and multicolored vinyl have a good collectible value ***.
 The other releases are worthless. *.

-Another copy of this record was released in 1976 together with a copy of GET BACK SESSIONS 2 (VIRGIN PLUS THREE); in this record the two TMOQ records were squeezed onto a single LP, which bore Idle Mind labels, matrix / TMQ 71068 A.B / TMQ-71024 A.B.
+Another copy of this record was released in 1976, along with a copy of GET BACK SESSIONS 2 (VIRGIN PLUS THREE); in this record the two TMOQ records were squeezed onto a single LP, which bore Idle Mind labels, matrix / TMQ 71068 A.B / TMQ-71024 A.B.
 The first track of side 1 is The Long and Winding Road, lifted from side 2, where there was not enough space.
 This record came with two yellow-orange inserts, one with the "phonograph" cover and the second reproducing the VIRGIN PLUS THREE insert or, alternatively, with a light blue insert with the "phonograph" cover and the second insert in orange-pink paper reproducing the original MORE GET BACK SESSIONS cover.